Trapped atoms in spatially-structured vector light fields: Spatial dependence of electric quadrupole transitions in vector light beams

 We recover the experimental findings and theoretical predictions of Refs.~ \cite{schmiegelow2016transfer,Quinteiro2017,Afanasev_2018}.
-In particular, we find non-vanishing transition strengths for $\Delta m=0$ transitions, as occurring in the vortex singularity of a LG beam, when the optical spin and orbital angular momenta $\sigma$ and $l$ are anti-parallel, $\sigma=-l$.
-This behaviour is quantified across the transverse cross-section of the driving field in the focal plane.
+In the particular case of LG beams with a single unit of orbital angular momentum $l=\pm1$, we find the non-vanishing transition strength for $\Delta m=0$ transitions, as occurring in the vortex beam singularity, when the optical spin and orbital angular momenta $\sigma$ and $l$ are anti-parallel, $\sigma=-l$.
+This behaviour is moreover quantified across the transverse cross-section of the laser beam's focal plane.
 Transitions with $\Delta m=+1$ are mostly driven by the longitudinal gradient of the electric field and lead to transition strengths proportional to the electric field modulus, which is vanishing on the optical axis of HG and LG beams.
 Conversely, the transitions strengths for $\Delta m=+2,0$ depend on the transverse electric field gradients.
 On the optical axis, these vanish for a the Gaussian mode, while assuming maximum values for HG beams.
 LG beams with topological charge $l=1$, feature strong field gradients on the optical axis, which lead to peak transition strengths in the center for $\Delta m=0$ and vanishing strengths for $\Delta m=+2$.
 Very small gradients lead to rather weak $\Delta m=-1$ transitions, except for radial and azimuthal light fields, which contain circular polarization $\sigma=-1$ and can also drive strong $\Delta m=-1$ and weak $\Delta m=-2$ transitions.
-Our formalism, when applied to LG beams, is in full agreement with previous predictions based on different theoretical approaches~\cite{afanasev2013off,afanasev2016high,afanasev2020polarization}.
+Our formalism, when applied to LG beams, is in full agreement with previous predictions based on different theoretical approaches~\cite{afanasev2013off,afanasev2016high,Solyanik2019,afanasev2020polarization}.

+To explore the effect of different angles $\theta$ between the quantization axis and the propagation direction of the light field, we exploit the rotation properties of spherical tensors.
+The role of the angle $\theta$ can be intuitively understood for dipole transitions, where the electric field components $E_z$ and $E_{\sigma=\pm1}$, defined via equation~(\ref{eq:field-components}), drive respectively $\Delta m=0$ and $\Delta m=\pm1$ transitions.
+In that case, rotating the quantization axis effectively means to redefine these components with the consequent modification of matrix element cross-sections.
+However, in the case of electronic quadrupole transitions, see equations~(\ref{eq:quadrupole-Hamiltonian-j1}) and (\ref{eq:quadrupole-Hamiltonian}), this mapping is much more involved and we cannot follow a simple intuition.